StyraInc/regal/README.md

 - [ ] Add `custom` category for built-in "custom", or customizable rules, to enforce things like naming conventions
 - [ ] Simplify custom rules authoring by providing command for scaffolding
 - [ ] Improvements to assist writing rules that can't be enforced using the AST alone
-- [ ] Make more rules consider nesting
+- [ ] Make more rules consider nested AST nodes
 - [ ] GitHub Action
 - [ ] VS Code extension